svenslaggare/gitnotes/README.md

 ### Editing an existing note
 To edit a note, use `gitnotes edit <path>`.
 This will launch an editor where you can change the content of the note.
 After saving the changes, a new commit will be created.

+Other than changing the content, the edit command can be used for adding new tags using `--add-tags` argument or clearing all tags using `--clear-tags` argument.

 ### Viewing content of a note
-To view the content of a note, the `gitnotes show <path>` command can be used.
+To view the content of a note, the `gitnotes show <path>` command can be used (view launches the editor, changes are not stored).
 The raw content of the note can be printed using the `gitnotes cat <path>` command.
 You can view past content using the `--git` argument or only view code/output using `--code` & `--output` options.

 ### Running a snippet
 With the `gitnotes run <path>` command, you can run the code blocks that are embedded in the note.
 If you supply the `--save` arguments, the output is stored in the note.